Migration from AWS Marketplace Licensing Model to Metered/BYOL Licensing Model¶

 - All Aviatrix controller should be running 3.2 (or later).

 Step 1 - Enable Backup¶

 On the existing Aviatrix Marketplace Controller, go to Settings–>Maintenance–>Upgrade tab and make sure you are running the latest version.
 If it is not the latest version, please perform Dry Run and upgrade the controller by following our Inline Software Upgrade.

 Next, go to Settings–> Maintenance and select the Backup & Restore tab.
 Create an S3 bucket in your AWS account and copy the name on the corresponding field.
 Click Enable.

-Note: If you already have Backup enabled, please disable and re-enable to make sure the backup is executed.
-Double check on your S3 bucket that the file has been updated based on the timestamp.
+Note: If you already have Backup enabled, click Backup Now or disable and re-enable to make sure the backup is executed.
+Confirm in your S3 bucket that the backup file has been updated with the latest timestamp.

 Step 2 - Stop the Marketplace instance¶